clifton/.dotfiles/PowerShell/README.md

 This single command copies all files and creates a batch file that you can run to complete the installation.

+The installer will:
+- Copy PowerShell profile files to Windows
-The installer will also copy your `.gitconfig` and `.gitignore` files from WSL to your Windows home directory.
+- Copy your `.gitconfig` and `.gitignore` files from WSL to Windows
+- Copy your Neovim configuration from `~/.config/nvim` to Windows
+- Install Git, Neovim, and other tools in Windows

 ## Features